SCLW/Circuitry-Based-Sound/readme.md

 ### Unconventional Electronic Sound

-Another concept of creating sound with electronics derived from techniques like hardware hacking and circuit bending.
-In particular the use of digital integrated logic circuits outside of their typical field of application is a remarkable approach to build customized instruments for artistic sound production and interactive music.
-The required components are easy to source and low cost.
-What makes these types of chips even more handy is that they don't need much external components and wiring.
-They can be used for generating and processing sound without large expenditure.
+Another approach to electronic sound creation emerges from hardware hacking and circuit bending techniques.
+In particular, the use of logic circuits beyond their conventional applications presents a compelling method for building customized instruments for artistic sound production and interactive music.
+These components are inexpensive, widely available, and require minimal external circuitry, making them highly accessible for DIY experimentation.
+Their ability to generate and process sound with minimal wiring and low cost makes them a powerful tool for unconventional electronic music.

 ### CMOS Chips for Sound Creation